 The problem with these versions is two-fold.
 Firstly, they span two octaves, more than is needed to practice, in the author's opinion (on the grounds that you would gain more from practicing one octave each of two patterns than two octaves of the same pattern).

-Secondly, and partly as a result, they present a dense, blank, ink-filled and frankly doom-laden appearance, and, in actual practice, stifle critical practice and self-reliance.
+Secondly, and partly as a result, they present an off-putting dense, black, and frankly doom-laden appearance, stifling critical practice and inhibiting innovation.

-The online pages also have reference audio-visual performances which demonstrate the pattern rehearsed.
+The online pages you are browsing now also have reference audio-visual performances which demonstrate the pattern rehearsed.
 Listening before playing helps model the performance in advance and pulls the attention away from the written music and towards the performance.

+Unlike the original format, the Musicarta versions of the exercises cover one octave only.
 The first ten exercises are split up over two web pages with page anchors so that pupils can be directed straight to their exercise-of-the-week.
-The links, which can easily by shared, are at the bottom of the page.

 A line diagram of the shape of the exercise is given, with an exaggerated thumbnail sketch of the profile to guide you.
 The more quickly you can see and play 'the pattern', the more quickly you can concentrate on letting the exercises truly improve your technique.